Corporate Governance

 MAINTAIN FIT-FOR-PURPOSE GOVERNANCE STRUCTURES

-Franchise Brands has properly constituted Audit, Remuneration and AIM Compliance committees of the Board with formally delegated duties and responsibilities, comprised of independent Directors.
+The board of Franchise Brands plc has created Audit, Remuneration and Nomination committees with formally delegated powers, duties and responsibilities, set out in written terms of reference.

 Audit Committee

-The objectivity and independence of the external auditors is safeguarded by reviewing the auditors’ formal declarations, monitoring relationships between key audit staff and the Company and tracking the level of non-audit fees payable to the auditors.
+The objectivity and independence of the external auditors is safeguarded by reviewing the auditors’ formal declarations, monitoring relationships between key audit staff and the Company and tracking the level of fees payable to the auditors for non-audit services, and the nature of those services.

 Remuneration Committee